-On 22nd May British Steel – the UK’s second largest steelmaker – was placed in compulsory liquidation.
-As well as putting 5,000 jobs at risk, this development comes as bad news for the 20,000 or so workers in the company’s supply chain.
-So what’s at the root of the current difficulties, what are the implications for suppliers, and why is it more important than ever for buyers to optimize their supply chain health?
+In May 2019, British Steel was placed in compulsory liquidation, putting 5,000 jobs at risk and endangering 20,000 in the supply chain.
+But why did this happen and why is it more important than ever for buyers to optimize supply chain health?

 British Steel’s rocky fortunes go back some time.
 The company was acquired by Indian conglomerate Tata in 2007, but in 2016 Tata sold the struggling business to private equity group Greybull Capital for £1.
 Things seemed to be going well at first: after making a £79 million loss in 2015-2016, the company announced profits of £47 million in 2016-2017.